saygoweb/imscp-letsencrypt/README.md

 ## Installation

 Download the SGW_LetsEncrypt.tgz release file from the releases page.
-Don't download the Git source archive if you plan to upload using hte plugin management interface.
+Don't download the Git source archive if you plan to upload using the plugin management interface.

 1. Upload the plugin through the plugin management interface
 2. Install the plugin through the plugin management interface